SoftwareAG/c8y-docs/content/device-sdk/linux-agent-developer-guide-bundle/restart.md

 weight: 40
 ---

-Besides sending requests, for example, measurements to the {{< product-c8y-iot >}} platform, another important function is handling incoming messages from {{< product-c8y-iot >}}; either responses from GET queries or real-time operations.
+Besides sending requests, such as measurements to the {{< product-c8y-iot >}} platform, another important function is handling incoming messages from {{< product-c8y-iot >}}; either responses from GET queries or real-time operations.
 Here, two examples are presented.
 The first example only shows you how to handle the `c8y_Restart` operation in Lua.
 It is a simplified version of the [ex-06-lua](/device-sdk/cpp/#use) example in the {{< product-c8y-iot >}} C++ SDK.
 The second example shows you a more practical implementation including saving the operation ID after rebooting.